 controlled first for attaining salvation.

 There is no virtuosity higher than Yoga.
-No holiness greater than Yoga.
+No holiness is greater than Yoga.
 No subtlety subtler than Yoga.
 Nothing is beyond Yoga.

 The merger of Prana and Apana, likewise red and white fluids, the union of the Sun and the Moon, the unification of Jivatman and Paramatman and in this manner the union of the many pairs is Yoga.

 Now I (Lord Mahesvara) shall proceed to explain Yoga-Sikha which is superior to all Jnanas.
 When a mantra is meditated upon, body tremor is generated.
 Instead, he should contemplate on Omkara assuming Lotus posture (Padmasana) or any other suitable posture, fixing the eyes on the tip of the nose, keeping the hands and the feet under control and withdrawing the mind from everywhere.
 Having Lord Parameswara seated in his heart he should ever engage himself in meditation.
-He should not conceive his body having a single pillar, nine offices, three pops and five deities.
+He should not conceive his body having a single pillar, nine offices, three pops, and five deities.
 Instead, he should conceive his body as the solar disc of rays and flames.
 He should kindle the fire in the middle like the kindling the lamp by adjusting the wick.
-To the dimension, the flame of the lamp the is kindled, likewise, the dimension of Lord Parameswara shines.
+To the dimension, the flame of the lamp is kindled, likewise, the dimension of Lord Parameswara shines.
 In this manner, it should be contemplated.

 By the power of his practice, he pierces through the disc of the Sun.
 Another method is piecing the door of Sushumna Nadi which is bright altogether and specifically made for this purpose, drinking at the cranial cavity and contemplating on that state.
 (Note: Breaking open the door of the Sun is breaking open the door of Brahma Randhra directly.
 It is possible for highly elevated souls only.
 Others should have the recourse to breaking open the door of Susumna.)